rmwc/rmwc/README.md

 Features:

-* [x] Implements Google's official material-components-web library
+* [x] Uses Google's official material-components-web library
-* [x] Tested in all versions of React ranging from 15.5.x to 16.5.x
+* [x] Includes Addon components for ones missing from the official spec
-* [x] First class Flow Type Support, no extra configuration needed
+* [x] Works in any version of React from 15.5.x to 16.5.x
-* [x] First class Typescript support (Beta)
+* [x] First class Typescript (Beta) and Flow Support
 * [x] Server side rendering support
 * [x] Individually packaged and released components